Image of Scorpion King II from the Scorpion Macehead. He reigned in 3100 BC.

 Alice C. Linsley

-Their long lifespans are not to be taken literally.
+The long lifespans of the early Hebrew rulers are not to be taken literally.
 It was a practice in antiquity to assign long years to rulers.
 The reign of the Persian king Zahhak was said to be 1000 years.
 The Sumerian king lists assign reigns of thousands of years.
 Longevity claims for eight Sumerian kings alone totaled 241,200 years.
-The mythical length of years for these rulers cannot be correlated with dynasties from contemporary Mesopotamian records.
+The length of years for these rulers cannot be correlated with dynasties from contemporary Mesopotamian records.

-Many seem unaware the different versions of the Bible give different numbers.
 There is the discrepancy between the Septuagint, the Masoretic, and the Samaritan texts.
 The total number of years in the Septuagint and the Masoretic (Hebrew) records agree except in the case of Lamech the Younger (Noah's father).
 The Septuagint assigns Lamech a total of 753 years, whereas the Samaritan Pentateuch assigns him only 653 years.
 The Masoretic Pentateuch assigns Lamech the Younger 777 years.

 In his Commentary on Genesis (Volume 1), Umberto Cassuto wrote, "What is the cause of the divergences between the three texts, and which recension has preserved the original figures?
 Much has been written on this subject, and the answer remains in dispute" (p.
 265).
 Cassuto himself believed that the original figures are preserved in the Masoretic chronology.
 Those are the numbers I use here.